1988 Summer Olympics opening ceremony: Parade of Nations

+The flag bearers of 160 National Olympic Committees entered the stadium, ordered by the Korean alphabet, and followed by the athletes.
+The athletes were preceded by several hundred women bearing both Olympic flag and Seoul 1988 flags.

+It was the last parade that involved East Germany, the Soviet Union, North Yemen, and Yugoslavia, and the only parade of South Yemen, which ceased to exist a few years later.

+American athletes were noted to have exhibited "disorderly behavior" in front of the cameras by breaking ranks and forcing other delegations aside.
+U.S. Olympic Committee President Robert Helmick stated just after the ceremony that "we haven't received any complaints", adding that any lack of decorum was simply caused by "youthful American enthusiasm which shows the spirit of the Games".
+On September 23 the IOC delivered Helmick their complaint in a letter sent to the U.S. Olympic Committee, where the IOC stated its regret at the American team members' behavior.

+Botched Dove Release

-The ceremony was the last one at which doves were released.
+Despite being largely a great success, the ceremony also became notable as the last one at which doves were released.
 Since 1920, doves had been released at Olympic opening ceremonies.
 For the 1988 Olympics, birds were trained for a year in preparation for the event.
 The birds were supposed to fly around the stadium in circles until they reached the rim of the stadium and flew off in five directions.
 However, the birds flew erratically and landed all over the stadium, including on the cauldron where the Olympic Flame was to be lit.
-When Olympic Torch bearer Sohn Kee-chung approached and lit the flame, some of the doves did not leave and were burnt alive.
+When Olympic Torch bearers Kim Won-tak, Chong Son-man, and Son Mi-jong approached and lit the flame, some of the doves did not leave and were burnt alive.
 The outcry in response led to the replacement of the live birds with inanimate objects or human actors.

 This was the first opening ceremony in which the new International Olympic Committee protocol rules were used.
 As such, all announcements made over the stadium's loudspeakers are made in the official language of the host country, in English and in French as the official languages of the IOC.